pallav110/pallav110/README.md

 - **Voice Emotion Recognition System:** Developing a robust model to analyze speech and detect emotions accurately.
 - **Sentiment Analysis in Music Therapy:** Mapping emotions to musical features to recommend songs that enhance emotional well-being.
-- **Flutter Apps:** Creating dynamic mobile applications with a focus on user-friendly design and seamless functionality.

 ---